clydebuilt1974/TryHackMe/Junior Penetration Tester/Metasploit/Introduction.md

 9  version
 10  use exploit/multi/script/web_delivery
 ```
-* An important feature of msfconsole is the support of tab completion.
+* Important feature of msfconsole is the support of tab completion.
-* This will come in handy later when using Metasploit commands or dealing with modules.
-* For example, if you start typing he and press the tab key, you will see it auto-completes to help.
+  * Start typing `he` and press the tab key and it auto-completes to `help`.
-* Msfconsole is managed by context; this means that unless set as a global variable, all parameter settings will be lost if you change the module you have decided to use.
+* Msfconsole is managed by context.
+  * All parameter settings will be lost if the module is changed unless set as a global variable.
-* In the example below, we have used the ms17_010_eternalblue exploit, and we have set parameters such as RHOSTS.
-* If we were to switch to another module (e.g. a port scanner), we would need to set the RHOSTS value again as all changes we have made remained in the context of the ms17_010_eternalblue exploit.
-* Let us look at the example below to have a better understanding of this feature.
-* We will use the MS17-010 “Eternalblue” exploit for illustration purposes.

 * Once you type the use exploit/windows/smb/ms17_010_eternalblue command, you will see the command line prompt change from msf6 to “msf6 exploit(windows/smb/ms17_010_eternalblue)”.
-* The "EternalBlue" is an exploit allegedly developed by the U.S. National Security Agency (N.S.A.) for a vulnerability affecting the SMBv1 server on numerous Windows systems.
-* The SMB (Server Message Block) is widely used in Windows networks for file sharing and even for sending files to printers.
-* EternalBlue was leaked by the cybercriminal group "Shadow Brokers" in April 2017.
-* In May 2017, this vulnerability was exploited worldwide in the WannaCry ransomware attack.
+> 'EternalBlue' is an exploit allegedly developed by the U.S. National Security Agency (N.S.A.) for a vulnerability affecting the SMBv1 server on numerous Windows systems.
+The SMB (Server Message Block) is widely used in Windows networks for file sharing and even for sending files to printers.
+EternalBlue was leaked by the cybercriminal group "Shadow Brokers" in April 2017.
+In May 2017, this vulnerability was exploited worldwide in the WannaCry ransomware attack.
 ```
 msf6 > use exploit/windows/smb/ms17_010_eternalblue
 [*] No payload configured, defaulting to windows/x64/meterpreter/reverse_tcp msf6 exploit(windows/smb/ms17_010_eternalblue) >
 ```
-* The module to be used can also be selected with the use command followed by the number at the beginning of the search result line.
+* Module to be used can also be selected with the `use` command followed by the number at the beginning of the search result line.
-* While the prompt has changed, you will notice we can still run the commands previously mentioned.
+* Can still run the commands previously mentioned while the prompt has changed.
-* This means we did not "enter" a folder as you would typically expect in an operating system command line.
+  * Did not 'enter' a folder as would be typically expected in an OS command line.
 ```
 msf6 exploit(windows/smb/ms17_010_eternalblue) > ls
 [*] exec: ls